ivanvanderbyl/ember-code-block/README.md

 This allows us to use the standard ES6 loaders in Ember, so we can `import Highlight from "highlight"` and it works exactly as we expect.

-The problem here is that we haven't yet loaded any lanuage packs, so to do that we need to
+The problem here is that we haven't yet loaded any language packs, so to do that we need to

 1. convert each language to AMD,